Waivz AI Governance Statement

 - Power conversational queries of the advisor's book of business (Vault(k))

-- Extract and structure data from uploaded documents (Census(k) Pro, Eligibility(k), Intent(k))
+- Extract and structure data from uploaded documents (Census(k) Pro, Adopt(k), Summary(k), Eligibility(k), Intent(k))

 - Score and tier investment options (Fund(k))